 Reading: Age 5–6 (Year 1)

-Children age 5–6 will have a growing knowledge of phonics and will be building up a range of reading skills.
-The focus now is on developing their phonics and comprehension skills as they become confident and fluent readers.
+In Year 1, your child will have a growing knowledge of phonics and will be building up a range of reading skills.
+The focus is now on developing their phonics and comprehension skills as they become confident and fluent readers.